Exclusive: Soros' son strikes out on his own

 Jonathan Soros, who was a law clerk for a federal judge before joining with his brother Robert in 2002 to oversee the management of Soros Fund, did not return calls or emails seeking comment.
 He currently is a senior fellow with the Roosevelt Institute, a liberal think tank group in New York.

-Kulsar, who also did not return a phone call seeking comment, worked in risk management for John Meriwether’s JWM Partners before joining the Soros Fund.
-Meriwether founded Long-Term Capital Management, the hedge fund whose collapse in 1998 sparked fears of a financial crisis.
+Kulsar, who also did not return a phone call seeking comment, worked in risk management for John Meriweather’s JWM Partners before joining the Soros Fund.
+Meriweather founded Long-Term Capital Management, the hedge fund whose collapse in 1999 sparked fears of a financial crisis.

 There’s no indication of a family feud between father and son - Jonathan Soros continues as chairman of his father’s foundation.
 But the move comes after a year of a big changes and significant losses at the $25 billion firm founded by the elder Soros, a wealthy liberal philanthropist who rose to investing fame on his big bet against the British pound.